Danfe-Solution/docs-kajal-naina/03-Purchase-Management-UI-Flow.md

 | Create Purchase Return | ✅ | ✅ | ❌ | ❌ |
 | Record Supplier Payment | ✅ | ✅ | ❌ | ❌ |

 ---

-## 9. What's Confirmed vs. What Needs the Client's Answer

-**Confirmed and working today:** supplier selection, per-line rate entry, purchase returns (with and without a bill reference).

-**Needs a decision:**
-- Same raw material, different attribute at purchase time — see Section 6 (recommend confirming Approach B, consistent with the Production document's Import SKU model).
-- Buy-back: purchase-side flow or sales-return-side flow?
-(Section 7)
-- Will "VAT Claimable" ever need to be a partial percentage (e.g., only 50% claimable) rather than a strict Yes/No?

----